Publishing

 - Gradual rollout or previewing a candidate alongside the current live version.

-With no A/B test there is exactly one published branch, so variants[0] is simply the page.
+With a single published branch, variants[0] is simply the page; publishing more branches (a gradual rollout or an A/B test) is what adds variants.
 The consumer decides which variant to render (see Render content).

 Which read do I use?